tedneward/Azgaarnoth/Classes/Rogue/Phantom.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ```
-    npc.defer(lambda npc: npc.traits.append("***Wails from the Grave (npc.proficiencybonus())/Recharges on long rest.*** Immediately after you deal your Sneak Attack damage to a creature on your turn, you can target a second creature that you can see within 30 feet of the first creature.
-Roll half the number of Sneak Attack dice for your level (round up), and {'the second creature takes' if npc.levels('Rogue') < 17 else 'both the first and second creatures take'>} psychic damage equal to the roll's total, as wails of the dead sound around them for a moment."))
+    npc.defer(lambda npc: npc.traits.append(f"***Wails from the Grave {npc.proficiencybonus()}/Recharges on long rest.*** Immediately after you deal your Sneak Attack damage to a creature on your turn, you can target a second creature that you can see within 30 feet of the first creature.
+Roll {(npc.levels('Rogue') + 3) // 4}d6, and {'the second creature takes' if npc.levels('Rogue') < 17 else 'both the first and second creatures take'} psychic damage equal to the roll's total, as wails of the dead sound around them for a moment."))
 ```

 ## Tokens of the Departed